“We don’t hibernate, we celebrate!“

 For the last 41 years, people in Ottawa have said ‘boo!’ to the chill by taking to the streets for Winterlude on the first three weekends of February.
 This celebration of winter features skating, ice slides, beautiful sculptures made from snow and ice, parties, an Ice Dragon Boat Race, good food and lashings of hot chocolate.
 Everyone wraps up in lots of layers, and there are kids everywhere, squealing and tramping their way along the frozen streets in brightly coloured snowboots.

-This year’s Winterlude followed three broad themes.
+2019’s Winterlude followed three broad themes.
 The first weekend focused on indigenous cultures, with a pow wow at the Canadian Museum of History.
 Weekend two was LGBTQ weekend, featuring Ottawa’s first Winter Pride, and a (rather chilly!) evening cabaret on Sparks Street.
 The third weekend was family weekend.
 The Winterlude Ice Hogs were out in force, giving youngsters warming hugs after they’d slid down ice slides at the Snowflake Kingdom, or braved the zip wire.

 Things to do at Winterlude